-Royal Unibrew complies with existing labour legislation and collective agreements, including enforcement of the freedom of association and assembly, the elimination of forced and compulsory labour and the use of child labour as well as the elimination of discrimination in respect of the employee’s gender, race, religious beliefs or political affiliation.
+Royal Unibrew complies with existing labor legislation and collective agreements including enforcement of the freedom of association and assembly, the elimination of forced and compulsory labor and the use of child labor as well as the elimination of discrimination in respect of the employee’s gender, race, religious beliefs or political affiliation.

 Royal Unibrew has an ongoing dialogue with its stakeholders and the public on this responsibility and seeks to keep focus on these areas through continuous improvements.

 Continuous efforts are made to ensure workplace diversity.
-Traditionally, the brewery business is relatively male-dominated, but Royal Unibrew works continuously to ensure a more equal gender representation.
-Royal Unibrew is also involved in other areas to eliminate discrimination; for example, we launched a project of attempting to bring newly arrived refugees into job activation in Faxe in 2016 in cooperation with the Municipality of Faxe.
-This project continued in 2017.
+Traditionally, the beverage industry is relatively male-dominated, but Royal Unibrew works continuously to ensure a more equal gender representation.

 It is Royal Unibrew’s aim that suppliers and partners should comply with Royal Unibrew’s ethical guidelines which describe how human rights apply to Royal Unibrew’s business, and that these should be incorporated into the terms of trading with key suppliers.

 As part of our dialogue with suppliers, we collect information from them to ensure that Royal Unibrew is not brought into conflict with its ethical guidelines.
-A supplier evaluation was made in 2017.
+A supplier evaluation took place in 2018.

-Royal Unibrew is working continuously at raising the level of the individual employee’s competences and at strengthening our managers’ ability to drive changes and to support their employees’ development.
-Every year, our employees are offered a number of courses that give the individual concrete tools to handle a more complex and changeable workday.
-Managers have strengthened their competences within project management, among other things, and in 2017 a mentor scheme was launched, under which young/inexperienced managers are assigned an older/experienced manager as a mentor in order to leverage the knowledge and experience existing within our organisation.
+Royal Unibrew thrives to develop great leaders who empower their employees and secure that we have a strong collaboration across functional areas and business units.
+We are working continuously at raising the level of the individual employee’s competences and at strengthening our managers’ ability to drive changes and to support their employees’ development.
+Every year, our employees are offered a number of courses that give the individual concrete tools to handle a more complex and changeable workday, as well as on-the-job training that plays a pivotal role.

 Outside Royal Unibrew, but in relation to Royal Unibrew’s operations, there is a risk of purchasing goods or services from suppliers who do not live up to Royal Unibrew’s ethical guidelines for respecting human rights.

 Royal Unibrew operates in a highly competitive market, and inability to attract and develop the right people to launch and promote new products at an ever-increasing pace constitutes a risk to the continued success of the Company.
+We also strive to recruit employees through different sources, as we have had great success with various methods, meeting the organizations’ need of new employees.
 Royal Unibrew’s competitiveness also depends on close cooperation between the individual business areas in order to ensure a strong value chain and avoid a silo mentality.